owmo-dev/owmo-dev/README.md

 > Passionate about creative technology; I pursue opportunities that combine arts, programming and entrepreneurship.

 I'm an independent creative developer who makes generative artwork and open source workflow software.
-I also dabble in indie content production via my business [ctrlshiftmake](https://www.ctrlshiftmake.com/).
-I love working independently on projects that bring joy to the world.
+I also work on larger projects via my business, [ctrlshiftmake design](https://www.ctrlshiftmake.com/).
+I love working independently on things that bring joy to the world.

 - 🌎 &nbsp; Live in Vancouver, BC
+- 📫 &nbsp; Email me directly at hello@owenmoore.art
-- 🎨 &nbsp; Create artworks via custom code and Blender
+- 🎨 &nbsp; Create artwork via custom code and Blender
 - 💻 &nbsp; Write code in Go, Javascript, Python, GLSL and C#
 - 📅 &nbsp; Available for comissions, consulting or collaboration

-I accept ETH tips, donations, NFTs, etc. to `owenmoore.eth` if you feel like tipping me as thanks for the work I'm sharing here
+If you'd like to tip me ETH, I can accept it at `owenmoore.eth` and will use it for my coffee fund!